vassiliphilippov/erct-papers/docs/erct_specification.md

 ##### Procedure

-1. **Find Duration Information**
+1. **Find Intervention Start Date**
-- Identify quotes specifying the intervention period.
-For example: "The intervention was implemented from September 2020 to June 2021."
+- Identify quotes from the paper specifying the start of the intervention (e.g., "The program ran from September to December…").

+2. **Locate Measurement Date**
+- Find when outcomes were collected.
+In many situations it is in the end of the intervention, but not necessarily.
+Identify quotes from the paper specifying the measurement date (e.g., "The program ran from September to December…").

+3. **Verify Interval**
+- Calculate the interval from intervention start to measurement date.

-2. **Check Length Against a Year**
+4. **Check Length Against a Year**
-- Verify from the quotes that it covers an entire academic year (generally ~9-10 months).
+- Verify from the quotes that the tracking interval covers an entire academic year (generally ~9-10 months).
+Academic year definition can be different in different contexts, check the paper for more details.

-3. **Decision**
+5. **Decision**
-- Mark as "met" if the quoted duration spans a full academic year.
+- Mark as "met" if the quoted interval spans a full academic year.
 Mark as "not met" if quotes indicate a shorter duration.

 #### B - Balanced Control Group